-The mobility in Process IV is a combination of above three components, and thus can be split into three parts.
-First, the income vector $\mathbf{x} = (3,1,2)$ can be changed to vector $\mathbf{x} = (1,2,3)$ by "Exchange Mobility".
-Second, we find the mean of income is 2 initially and 6 finally, so the "Growth Mobility" makes $\mathbf{x} = (1,2,3)$ to be $\mathbf{x} = (3,6,9)$.
-Finally, it is obvious that the transformation between $\mathbf{x} = (3,1,2)$ to be $\mathbf{x} = (3,6,9)$.
-Mobility".
+The mobility in Process IV is a combination of the above three components, and thus can be split into three parts.
+First, the income vector x = (3,1,2) can be changed to vector x1=(1,2,3) by 'exchange mobility'.
+Second, we find the mean of income is 2 initially and 6 finally, so the 'growth mobility' makes x1=(1,2,3) to be x2=(3,6,9).
+Finally, it is obvious that the transformation between x2 and y is a pure 'dispersion mobility'.

-It is note that one major shortcoming of such a sequential decomposition procedure is the dependence of the estimated contributions upon the sequence adopted to introduce the factors (Van Kerm, 2004).
+It is noted that one major shortcoming of such a sequential decomposition procedure is the dependence of the estimated contributions upon the sequence adopted to introduce the factors (Van Kerm 2004).
 This paper will present the non-hierarchical decomposition results.

 Table 3 shows the income mobility reflected by the total income or log income movements, and as well as the decomposition results.
-In the first two periods, both the absolute and relative levels of "Exchange Mobility" increased, while the "Growth Mobility" and "Dispersion Mobility" decreased both in absolute and relative terms.
+In the first two periods, both the absolute and relative levels of 'exchange mobility' increased, while the 'growth mobility' and 'dispersion mobility' decreased both in absolute and relative terms.
+The 'exchange mobility' contributed the most, followed by the 'growth mobility', and the last is 'dispersion mobility'.
+During 1998 to 2000, the share of 'exchange mobility' decreased significantly, while the 'growth mobility' increased substantially.

-The "Exchange Mobility" contributed the most, followed by the "Growth Mobility", and the last is "Dispersion Mobility".
-During 1998 to 2000, the share of "Exchange Mobility" decreased significantly, while the "Growth Mobility" increased substantially.
-During this period, the total income mobility was also much less than the early of 1990s.
-Between 2000 and 2002, the "Exchange Mobility" grew again and the total income mobility also became stronger.
-From 2007 to 2009, though the "Growth Mobility" increased, the "Exchange Mobility" was still the major source and the level of total income mobility was much more than the previous four periods.
-Besides, the "Dispersion Mobility" did not vary too much among these five periods.
+During this period, the total income mobility was also much less than in the early 1990s.
+Between 2000 and 2002, the 'exchange mobility' grew again and the total income mobility also became stronger.
+From 2007 to 2009, though the 'growth mobility' increased, the 'exchange mobility' was still the major source and the level of total income mobility was much more than the previous four periods.
+Besides, the 'dispersion mobility' did not vary too much among these five periods.

-Generally, the "Exchange Mobility" due to the re-ranking of positions is the major source of income mobility in rural China during the transition.
+Generally, the 'exchange mobility' due to the re-ranking of positions is the major source of income mobility in rural China during the transition.